The Top 10 Things To Do On Maui

 Lolling around on the beach is one thing.
 Actually getting into (or onto, in some cases) the water is a whole ‘nother story!
 There are plenty of opportunities on Maui to experience ocean-based activities on your own, by taking lessons, or through organized ocean excursions.
 Whale watching and sunset cruises, boat tours of all kinds, kayaking, outrigger canoeing, snorkeling, scuba diving, fishing, surfing, kiteboarding, windsurfing, jet skiing, parasailing, stand up paddling (SUP).
 It’s all here waiting for you.

 No discussion of Maui beaches and ocean activities is complete without a word of caution, however.
 Winds and currents can be powerful, and ocean conditions can change unexpectedly, so heed all warning signs when visiting Maui’s beaches and listen to locals if they warn you about something.
-And be diligent in applying and reapplying the sunscreen.
+And be diligent in applying and reapplying the sunscreen (use ONLY reef-safe sunscreen–see my Beach Tips for more info).
 Maui’s tropical sun can burn you fast, even on a cloudy day, and nothing can ruin a vacation faster than a nasty sunburn.

 Everybody has to eat, so of course dining is one of the most popular things to do on Maui!
 The choices are vast, from small mom-and-pop cafes to elaborate celebrity-chef restaurants.
 Expand your horizons and try a little bit of everything on Maui – a Hawaiian-style “fast food” place (like Zippys in Kahului), a fine dining restaurant featuring Hawaii Regional Cuisine (in particular, Wailea, Kaanapali, and Kapalua have many fine dining options), some local favorites like spam musubi or loco moco (pictured), or some of the many ethnic foods that are represented in our islands (like Portuguese malasadas or Hawaiian laulau).

 Eating in Maui can be a great adventure!
-For some of our personal favorites, check out our Dining section.
+For some of my personal favorites, see the Dining section.

 Music is a part of Hawaii’s heritage, so you will hear live music in many venues on Maui – at your hotel, in restaurants, at shopping centers, at the beach, in parks.
-There are also many wonderful and entertaining shows on Maui – magic shows, cultural shows, even an Elvis impersonator show (Elvis Hawaii style, of course)!
-Drop in on the Town Parties that take place four Fridays a month in different areas of the island.
-First Friday is in Wailuku, (central Maui); Second Friday is Lahaina (west Maui); Third Friday is Makawao (upcountry); Fourth Friday is Kihei (south Maui).
+There are also many wonderful and entertaining shows on Maui!
+And drop in on the Town Parties (temporarily suspended due to COVID) that take place on Fridays in different areas of the island, rotating between the towns of Wailuku (central Maui), Lahaina (west Maui), Makawao (upcountry Maui), and Kihei (south Maui).
 Featuring local food and entertainment, the town parties are great fun for both visitors and locals.